 - Explain to students that they will now set up their exhibit. - Show Handout: Setting Up an Exhibit.
-Explain to students that they will design a sign for their exhibit. - Provide students with construction paper and markers to create their signs. - As students are working, ask the following: - Who is your exhibit meant for? (little kids, adults, students on a field trip, etc) - How will you make sure your exhibit's sign is attention grabbing so that visitors will want to come visit? - How will your exhibit teach viewers about the importance of the artifacts from the period when Arizona was a territory?
+Explain to students that they will design a sign for their exhibit. - Provide students with construction paper and markers to create their signs. - As students are working, ask the following: - Who is your exhibit meant for? (little kids, adults, students on a field trip, etc) - How will you make sure your exhibit's sign is attention grabbing so that visitors will want to come visit? - How will your exhibit teach viewers about the importance of the artifacts from the Kansas frontier?